ychoi1001/rstat101/README.md

 # rstat101
-This repository is for uploading what I have learned R from rstat101.
+This repository is for uploading what I have learned about R from rstat101.
 (reference: https://www.theissaclee.com/)